tejalnarkar/Basic-Python-Code/README.md

 # Getting-Started
-I recently started python and I am new to gitHub.
+I recently started learning python from Frank Kane's online tutorials and I am new to gitHub.
 I will be putting up my codes as I go ahead in this process.